• Home

 Heroes Act Waiver

-For those on active duty, certain documentation requirements are waived for those using student loan benefits.
+For those on active duty, some documentation requirements are waived for those using student loan benefits.
 Service members who utilize income-driven student loan payment plans (see below) can apply to have their monthly payment amounts continue without the required updates based on income, family size, or other variables.
 The Heroes Act also suspends “satisfactory academic progress” requirements for qualifying servicemembers.

 This is generally offered for those serving in times of war or other military operations.
 It is also offered to those who serve in times of a national emergency.
 The Heroes Act waiver does not include loan forgiveness, but the elimination of the regular reporting requirement for those serving in combat zones and other areas can be a major benefit.